 In November 2007, we acquired, through an 80%-owned subsidiary of HEICO Aerospace, all of the stock of a European company that supplies aircraft parts for sale and exchange and provides repair management services.

-In January and February 2008, we acquired, through HEICO Aerospace, certain assets and assumed certain liabilities of a U.S. company that designs and manufactures FAA-approved aircraft and engine parts and acquired an 80% interest in certain assets and certain liabilities of a U.S. company that is an FAA-approved repair station which specializes in avionics.
-The remaining 20% of the repair station's equity interests are principally owned by certain members of the acquired company's management.
+In January 2008, we acquired, through HEICO Aerospace, certain assets and assumed certain liabilities of a U.S. company that designs and manufactures FAA-approved aircraft and engine parts primarily for the commercial aviation market.
+We have since combined the operations of the acquired entity within other subsidiaries of HEICO Aerospace.

+In February 2008, we acquired, through HEICO Aerospace, an 80.1% interest in certain assets and certain liabilities of a U.S. company that is an FAA-approved repair station which specializes in avionics primarily for the commercial aviation market.
+The remaining noncontrolling interest is principally owned by certain members of the acquired company's management.